d-floe/quartzv4/content/art/10-year-review.md

 ![[early 2016.png]]

 Continuing the trend from 2015, early 2016 had a ludicrous amount of experimentation.
 Some were pretty good, some were not so great.
 I am grateful that I at least tried to start studies during this period.
+Around this time was when I began going by the name d-floe.

 Early 2016 was also when I first designed my mascot and flagship character, Apricot.